jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

 - A Power App is embedded in the report and we use the [PowerBIIntegration](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/powerapps-custom-visual) capability to pass the product data to the Power App.

 ### Power App
-- It is embedded within the Power BI Report via the web service / browser
+- It is embedded within the Power BI Report via a web browser
 - This reads the Product Delta table via the Power BI report via the [PowerBIIntegration](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/powerapps-custom-visual) capability.
 - A button click in the Power App triggers the Power Automate Cloud Flow.